lazaralex2002/Site_Roman-Voda/README.md

-# I developed this site using Adobe Dreamviewer.
+# Model for highschool website
 This was a part of a highschool project in which I developed a model website using the knowldege I aquired by my own research.